Dear Delacon Team,

 The weaning process: the most stressful period in piglets early life

 Throughout the weaning process, piglets are exposed to high stress conditions: it is separated from its mother and put into a new environment with piglets from other litters.
 Moreover, the diet changes from highly digestible sow milk, to solid, less digestible feed.
 Thus, the feed intake and daily weight gain decreases.

-5 ways how phytogenics can help to support maintenance of gut health in weaned piglets
+5 ways how phytogenics can help to support maintenance of normal gut resilience in weaned piglets

-- Improved nutrient digestion and nutrient uptake, due to increased activity of nutrient transporters in the intestinal lumen
+- Support of nutrient digestion and nutrient uptake, due to fostered activity of nutrient transporters in the intestinal lumen

-- Reduced pathogen adhesion and expression of virulence genes by Quorum sensing inhibition, which reduces the risk of PWD
+- Several phytogenic substances have shown to reduce pathogen adhesion and expression of virulence genes by Quorum sensing inhibition

 What does that mean for the piglets?
 The animal gets the best possible natural support in this critical phase of life.
-Consequently, also the farmer benefits: Through an increased intestinal integrity, the piglet is perfectly prepared for post-weaning challenges, such as PWD, and thus medication costs and profit losses decrease.
+Consequently, also the farmer benefits: Through a supported feed intake and nutrient digestibility, the piglet is supported even in the challenging post-weaning period.
+This can mean substantial savings for the farmer.

 References available upon request